twolfson/twolfson.com/articles/rainbow-bridge.md

 Thankfully the main gate opened on Sunday so a new set of volunteers could help out with the panels and electronics side

-I did help a little more on Tuesday with setting up the interactivity area but it was really hands-free from that point onward
+I did help a little more on Tuesday with setting up the interactivity area but I was mostly hands-free after Saturday night

 I'm a little bummed I didn't get to help out with strike but such is life